Expert Knowledge

 Membrane proteins display inherent flexibility, conformational heterogeneity and long-term instability, which means that the formation of well-ordered crystals for X-ray crystallographic structure determination is particularly challenging.

-Design of suitable constructs, careful purification and comprehensive biophysical characterisation can increase the chances of structure determination, which can increase the chances of crystallographic success.
+Design of suitable constructs, careful purification and comprehensive biophysical characterization can increase the chances of structure determination, which can increase the chances of crystallographic success.
 Using cryo-EM (6) removes the need for ordered crystal formation and allows determination of multiple structures from a single sample, which is particularly useful for large, flexible, full-length membrane proteins and multi-subunit complexes.

 For more information get in contact today.